 - At the Cabinet meeting in March 2024, it was reported that following the latest Grant Thornton review in October 2023, the External Auditors were satisfied that the council had made appropriate progress against the three statutory recommendations, and these had been lifted.
-Also, at the same Cabinet meeting it was noted that following the latest report to the Secretary of State in December 2023, government ministers concluded that the Statutory Directions would be lifted, and the council has now come out of intervention as a result of the improvements that had been made. - The Council has completed a review of its Scrutiny arrangements.
-A change programme arising from the review has been implemented and progress is being embedded and monitored. - A holistic review of governance arrangements commenced in March 2022, following the review of corporate decision making by the Council's external auditor and the Local Government Association. - A Towns Deal Superboard was dissolved and three local boards were established to oversee the delivery of the Towns Fund Programme and the projects within the town deal areas, respectively. - An Equalities Commission was set up to provide further understanding and assurance on equalities across the Council.
+Also, at the same Cabinet meeting it was noted that following the latest report to the Secretary of State in December 2023, government ministers concluded that the Statutory Directions would be lifted, and the Council has now come out of intervention as a result of the improvements that had been made. - The Council has completed a review of its Scrutiny arrangements.
+A change programme arising from the review has been implemented and progress is being embedded and monitored. - A holistic review of governance arrangements commenced in March 2022, following the review of corporate decision making by the Council's external auditor and the Local Government Association. - The Council's new Monitoring Officer since their designation in January 2024 has expanded and refreshed this review in order to ensure robust and effective governance arrangements are in place.
+This work takes the form of a full review of the Constitution based on a move to a clearer, improved form and approach, combined with consolidation of internal structures.
+Taken collectively these actions are designed to ensure effective accountability across all aspects of decision-making and operation, whilst ensuring agility of operation and practice within the organisation. - A Towns Deal Superboard was dissolved and three local boards were established to oversee the delivery of the Towns Fund Programme and the projects within the town deal areas, respectively. - An Equalities Commission was set up to provide further understanding and assurance on equalities across the Council.
 A dedicated Equality, Diversity and Inclusion service was established in 2022 to support delivery of the Commissions ambitions.
-The EDI (Equality, Diversity and Inclusion) Strategic Roadmap and Action Plan was introduced in 2022. - Implementation of a Corporate Performance Management Framework from April 2022, covering Council performance against a suite of measures and progress in delivering outcomes in the Corporate Plan.
-Regular reporting to senior officers, Cabinet and Scrutiny Committees has seen an increased level of corporate oversight of key issues and action taken as a result, such as the Customer Journey Programme. - Establishment of a Cyber Board to ensure that the Council has an awareness of, identifies, monitors and manages any cyber related risks. - Development and approval of a Climate Change Strategy 2020-2041 for Sandwell. - Statutory Officers Group was established to provide a forum for the Chief Executive and Head of Paid Service, Director of Law and Governance and Monitoring Officer and Section 151 Officer to discuss issues and matters arising in relation to their respective statutory roles, functions, duties, powers and responsibilities.
-The group continues to meet with political group leaders and secretaries with a focus on the Council's governance infrastructure. - The launch of 'My Councillor' portal a platform to efficiently progress Councillor casework across the Council commenced in March 2021.
-This continues to provide members with an electronic casework system and is scheduled to be reviewed as part of the Council's commitment to improving relationships with its customers. - The Council's Contract Procedure Rules and Financial Regulations were reviewed and revised following feedback from an independent CIPFA
+The EDI (Equality, Diversity and Inclusion) Strategic Roadmap and Action Plan was introduced in 2022.
+Cyclical monitoring and reporting arrangements now operate to assess ongoing implementation, engaging Cabinet, Cabinet Members and Scrutiny Board Members.

-- review.
+- Implementation of a Corporate Performance Management Framework from April 2022, covering Council performance against a suite of measures and progress in delivering outcomes in the Corporate Plan.
+Regular reporting to senior officers, Cabinet and Scrutiny Committees has seen an increased level of corporate oversight of key issues and action taken as a result, such as the Customer Journey Programme. - Establishment of a Cyber Board to ensure that the Council has an awareness of, identifies, monitors, and manages any cyber related risks. - Development and approval of a Climate Change Strategy 2020-2041 for Sandwell. - Statutory Officers Group was established to provide a forum for the Chief Executive and Head of Paid Service, Director of Law and Governance and Monitoring Officer and Section 151 Officer to discuss issues and matters arising in relation to their respective statutory roles, functions, duties, powers and responsibilities.
+The group continues to meet with political group leaders and secretaries with a focus on the Council's governance infrastructure. - The launch of 'My Councillor' portal a platform to efficiently progress Councillor casework across the Council.
+This continues to provide members with an electronic casework system and is scheduled to be reviewed as part of the Council's commitment to improving relationships with its customers. - The Council's Contract Procedure Rules and Financial Regulations were reviewed and revised following feedback from an independent CIPFA review.
 Changes were approved by Council in September and November 2022. - Self-assessment against the CIPFA Financial Management Code.

-7. 2022/23 Review of Effectiveness
+7. 2023/24 Review of Effectiveness